-Here’s about how much you can plan to spend when you’re installing a ductless mini-split.
+Here’s about how much you can expect to pay when you’re buying a ductless mini-split.

-One of the most frequently installed sizes is a 12,000 BTU mini-split.
-This will heat and cool about 450–550 square feet, or around the size of a studio apartment.
+One of the most popular sizes is a 12,000 BTU mini-split.
+This will heat and cool an estimated 450–550 square feet, or around the size of a studio apartment.

 - Installing a concrete pad for the outdoor condenser, $75–$300.